An evaluation of the technique of Inspiratory Muscle Training (IMT)

 High intensity inspiratory muscle training in patients with chronic obstructive pulmonary disease and severely reduced function:

-''Inspiratory muscle training at high intensity loads significantly improved inspiratory muscle strength, respiratory muscle endurance, and respiratory symptoms during daily activities and respiratory exertion.''
+''Inspiratory muscle training at high intensity loads significantly improved sample outline for research paper inspiratory muscle strength, respiratory muscle endurance, and respiratory symptoms during daily activities and respiratory exertion.''

 Source: Covey MK, Larson JL, Wirtz SE, Berry JK, Pogue NJ, Alex CG, Patel M. University of Illinois at Chicago College of Nursing, South Damen Avenue, Chicago.
 IL, USA.